Metal Search

 Understanding XRF Spectrometry and How It Works

 However, understanding XRF spectrometry and how it works can be complex.
-Below, we break it down by describing x-ray technology and how it’s used in XRF spectrometry.
-We also detail the types and applications of x-ray spectrometry to provide you with a better understanding of its value, especially in the metal industry.
+Below, we break it down by describing X-ray technology and how it’s used in X-ray fluorescence spectrometry.
+We also detail the types and applications of X-ray fluorescence spectrometry to provide you with a better understanding of its value, especially in the metal industry.

 What Are X-Rays?

 X-rays are produced by the deceleration of high-energy electrons and the transition of electrons in the inner orbital of atoms.
 The invisible rays travel in a straight line and can be transmitted, reflected, diffracted, and scattered upon striking another matter.
-Interaction with matters can also produce and emit photoelectrons, auger electrons, spectral lines, and continuum radiation.
-The x-ray is part of the electromagnetic spectrum, and the range of x-ray used for XRF applications closely matches gamma rays and the high-energy UV range.
+Interaction with matter can also produce and emit photoelectrons, auger electrons, spectral lines, and continuum radiation.
+The X-ray is part of the electromagnetic spectrum, and the range of X-rays used for X-ray fluorescence applications closely matches gamma rays and the high-energy UV range.

 Understanding the XRF Spectrometry Working Principle

-An XRF spectrometer begins its analysis by sending a beam of primary x-rays onto the sample.
-When these x-rays hit the sample, they excite or ionize the material.
+XRF spectrometers begin their elemental analysis by sending a primary beam of X-rays onto the sample.
+When the primary beam hits the sample, it excites or ionizes the material.
 As a result, the atom, which consists of a nucleus (proton + neutron) surrounded by electrons in different orbitals that correspond to different energy levels, inside the material ejects an electron from its inner shell.
 The innermost shell has the lowest energy level, and the outermost shell has the highest.
 Thus, it is easier to remove the inner shell electron through small energy radiation.

 To fill in the gap left by the removal of the inner shell electron, an outer shell electron drops into the vacant position.
-This transition results in fluorescent radiation (secondary x-rays) with an energy equivalent to the energy difference between the two electron shells.
+This transition results in fluorescence radiation (secondary X-rays) with an energy equivalent to the energy difference between the two electron shells.

 XRF spectrometer begins its analysis by sending a beam of primary x-rays onto the sample.